MicrosoftDocs/defender-docs/articles/defender-for-cloud/secrets-scanning-servers.md

 # Machine secrets scanning

-Microsoft Defender for Cloud provides [secrets scanning](secrets-scanning.md) for virtual machines as part of its [agentless machine scanning features](concept-agentless-data-collection.md) that improve machine security posture.
+Microsoft Defender for Cloud provides [secrets scanning](secrets-scanning.md) for virtual machines as part of its [agentless scanning features](concept-agentless-data-collection.md) that improve machine security posture.
 Agentless scanning doesn't need any installed agents or network connectivity, and doesn't effect machine performance.

-Secrets scanning for VMs helps you to quickly detect, prioritize, and remediate exposed secrets.

-Agentless secrets scanning for VMs locates plaintext secrets that exist in your environment.
+- Agentless secrets scanning for VMs helps you to quickly detect, prioritize, and remediate exposed plaintext secrets in your environment.

-If secrets are detected, Defender for Cloud findings help security teams to prioritize actions, and remediate to minimize the risk of lateral movement.
+- If secrets are detected, Defender for Cloud findings help security teams to prioritize actions, and remediate to minimize the risk of lateral movement.

-Secrets scanning for VMs is available in these Defender for Cloud plans:
+- Secrets scanning for VMs is available in these Defender for Cloud plans:
     - Defender Cloud Security Posture Management (CSPM) plan.
     - Defender for Servers Plan 2

-VM secrets scanning can scan Azure VMs, and AWS/GCP instances connected to Defender for Cloud.
+- VM secrets scanning can scan Azure VMs, and AWS/GCP instances connected to Defender for Cloud.

 ## Reducing security risk

-Secrets scanning helps reduce risk with the following mitigations:
+Secrets scanning helps reduce risk by:

 - Eliminating secrets that aren’t needed.
 - Applying the principle of least privilege.
 - Strengthening secrets security by using secrets management systems such as Azure Key Vault.
 - Using short-lived secrets such as substituting Azure Storage connection strings with SAS tokens that possess shorter validity periods.

-## How does VM secrets scanning work?
+## How VM secrets scanning works

 Secrets scanning for VMs is agentless and uses cloud APIs.